List of secondary highways in Algoma District: Highway 565

 Secondary Highway 565, commonly referred to as Highway 565, is a secondary highway in the Canadian province of Ontario, near Sault Ste.
 Marie.
 More commonly known as Airport Road, the highway is approximately 1.6 km in length, shortened from its original length of 4.4 km before municipal downloading.
 Originally, Highway 565's southern terminus was the intersection of Point-Aux-Pins Road, near the St. Mary's River.
 It was initially truncated at the entrance to Sault Ste.
 Marie Airport but now ends at Base Line, at the Sault Ste.
 Marie-Prince Township boundary.

 Highway 631

 Secondary Highway 631, commonly referred to as Highway 631, is a secondary highway in the Algoma District of Northern Ontario.
 This highway is roughly 167.2 km in length, and connects Highway 17 at White River with Highway 11 between Hearst and Longlac.

+The northern section of the highway, connecting Hornepayne to Highway 11, was completed in 1959.
+Surveying for the southern section began in 1962; the highway was completed at a cost of $7.5 million, and opened on May 26, 1973.
+The White River terminus became a subject of brief controversy after it was rerouted to meet Highway 17 within property owned by the town's mayor, Naldo Bracci.

 Highway 631 is a very isolated road.
 There are no services available nor any development along its entire length except at Hornepayne, the only community situated on it, about 100 km from White River.

-The road was opened on May 26, 1973, costing C$7.5 million to construct.
-The White River terminus became a subject of brief controversy after it was rerouted to meet Highway 17 within property owned by the town's mayor, Naldo Bracci.